Royal Roads University celebrates the legacy, achievements and experiences of Black Canadians in our university community and beyond.

 A Project Toward Black Life: Teaching Black Studies in the Humanities

-Join us as we welcome Dr. Andrea A. Davis, professor in the Department of Humanities at York University, for this virtual speaking event and Q&A.
+On Feb.
+27, 2023 we welcomed Dr. Andrea A. Davis, professor in the Department of Humanities at York University, for a virtual speaking event and Q&A.

 Community events